 Agenda meeting date: Last Tuesday every month at 6:30 p.m.

-Board Meeting Minutes: Please contact the borough office regarding their meeting notes.
+Council Meeting Minutes: are posted on their website at www.greensboropa.com, or contact the borough office regarding meeting notes.

 Borough Permits, Grants, and/or Ordiances: Please contact the borough office at 724-943-3612.